KaoruDev/AOR-CheckIns/README.md

-Event-Check-in (Aimed to server Austin on Rails)
+Event-Check-in (Aimed to serve Austin on Rails)
 ==================

 Take attendance at your events.
 Users may only check-in if they are